 I hear women say all the time that they trust their husbands, and then the second something isn’t done the exact way they would do it, they’re criticizing and nit-picking their man.
 I’ll tell you right now—he perceives that as not trusting him to carry out a simple task.
 Not everything has to be done your way.
 If the dishwasher gets loaded, and the kids get to bed, and the toilet gets cleaned– who cares if he didn’t do it the exact order and way that you would?

 Parenting is a major area that I see many men become dejected by their wives criticism.
 A man is going to parent differently than a woman and we need to give them liberty to be fathers.
 Let him throw the kids in the air and catch them (even though it makes you cringe), encourage him to take them outside on adventures, and trust that even though he may discipline differently than you, it’s a good and natural thing for your children.
+At the very least, they need to learn how to interact with and be led by different personality styles to be successful in this world.

 “For the moment all discipline seems painful rather than pleasant,